-5.5.1 The South African rand was officially accepted as a continuous linked settlement (CLS) currency on 6 December 2004.
+5.5.1 The South African rand was officially accepted as a CLS currency on 6 December 2004.
 The CLS uses a unique combination of payment versus payment settlement over CLS central bank accounts, RTGS systems and multilateral payment netting supported by a robust and resilient infrastructure.
 The NPSD participates in the cooperative oversight of the CLS.
 The lead regulator is the Federal Reserve Bank of New York.